Get exclusive member benefits & effect social change. Join Today

 This is called pleural effusion.
 If there’s excess fluid, it can compress the lungs and cause difficulty breathing.

-Thoracentesis is a procedure done when there’s too much fluid in the pleural space.
-The goal is to drain the fluid and make it easier for you to breathe again.
+The goal of a thoracentesis is to drain the fluid and make it easier for you to breathe again.
 In some cases, the procedure will also help your doctor discover the cause of the pleural effusion.

 The amount of fluid drained varies depending on the reasons for performing the procedure.
 It typically takes 10 to 15 minutes, but it can take longer if there’s a lot of fluid in the pleural space.

 Thoracentesis can be done in a doctor’s office or in a hospital.
-It’s typically done while a patient is awake, but you may be sedated.
+It’s typically done while you’re awake, but you may be sedated.
 You’ll need someone else to drive you home after the procedure if you’re sedated.

 After sitting in a chair or lying on a table, you’ll be positioned in a way that allows the doctor to access the pleural space.
 An ultrasound may be done to ascertain the correct area where the needle will go.
 The selected area will be cleaned and injected with a numbing agent.